Default schema¶

 on a model whose entity class has not speecified the corresponding access permissions

-, our first artist item will be updated because we passed its
+Since we’ve chosen merge, our first artist item will be updated because we passed its

 an entry for that insertion.

-class must be deletable, i.e. access_permissions
+The Entity class must be deletable, i.e. access_permissions contains an Delete

 instance.